Best Medical Assistant Schools in Iowa

 Summary and Next Step

 If you want to work in healthcare without a long degree program, becoming a medical assistant is one of the fastest ways in.
 Pick a CAAHEP or ABHES accredited school, complete your training, and earn certification.
-You could be job-ready in about a year.
+Many programs take about a year; employment is not guaranteed.

 Here’s what to do now: Review the schools listed above, contact them for program details, and ask about start dates.
 The sooner you enroll, the sooner you can join Iowa’s healthcare workforce.